SESYNC-ci/git-in-the-shell-lesson/docs/_slides/git.md

 ===

-Add files to git's watchlist with the "add" command
+Add files to git's watchlist with the "add" command.
+This action is also known as "staging" files.

 ~~~bash
 git add <path>